whowechina/aic_pico/README.md

 * Sega AIME I/O and Spicetools CardIO emulation.
 * Command line of rich features.
 * Supported card:
+  * Felica (Amusement IC)
-  * ISO/IEC 14443 Type A (Mifare, Felica AIC, Amiibo, etc.)
+  * ISO/IEC 14443 Type A (BanaPassport, Mifare, Amiibo, some IC tags, some ID tags, etc.)
   * To be updated.
 * Emulates virtual AIC from any Mifare cards.
 * Variants